 Other committee members noted that this type of information would be useful, but there were concerns raised about the scope of the law, capacity to complete the work, and the relative priority of this recommendation.

-Next steps: this proposal needs additional work before it is brought back to the committee for further discussion.

 Study of County Planning for Streamflow Restoration Effectiveness: Squaxin Island Tribe

 This proposal would encompass a study of how planning and permitting in the four south sound counties supports protection and enhancement of streamflow restoration through protection of groundwater recharge and other mechanisms.